apache/nifi-minifi-cpp/METRICS.md

 	nifi.metrics.publisher.metrics=QueueMetrics,RepositoryMetrics,GetFileMetrics,DeviceInfoNode,FlowInformation

 An agent identifier should also be defined to identify which agent the metric is exposed from.
-If not set the hostname is used as the identifier.
+If not set, the hostname is used as the identifier.

 	# in minifi.properties